datacube.Datacube.load#

 Dimensions

-Spatial dimensions can specified using the longitude/latitude and x/y fields.
+Spatial dimensions can be specified using the longitude/latitude and x/y fields.

 latitude=(-34.5, -35.2), longitude=(148.3, 148.7)